dotnet/docs/docs/core/dependency-loading/collect-details.md

 Collect and open another `.nettrace` file using the [steps from above](#collect-the-trace).

 Filter to the `Start` and `Stop` events for `MyLibrary` again.
 You should see a `Start`/`Stop` pair with another `Start`/`Stop` between them.
-The inner load operation represents the load triggered by the handler for `AssemblyLoadContext.Resolving` when it called `AssemblyLoadContext.LoadFromAssemblyPath`.
+The inner load operation represents the load triggered by the handler for <xref:System.Runtime.Loader.AssemblyLoadContext.Resolving?displayProperty=nameWithType> when it called <xref:System.Runtime.Loader.AssemblyLoadContext.LoadFromAssemblyPath%2A?displayProperty=nameWithType>.
 This time, you should see `Success=True` on the `Stop` event, indicating the load operation succeeded.
 The `ResultAssemblyPath` field shows the path of the resulting assembly.

 :::image type="content" source="media/collect-details/start-stop-success.png" alt-text="PerfView successful Start and Stop events image":::